elegant-scipy/elegant-scipy/markdown/ch3.markdown

 here we will show you how to produce a RAG in a few lines of code using NetworkX (a Python library to analyze graphs and networks), and a filter from SciPy's N-dimensional image processing submodule, `ndimage`.

+> **The origins of Elegant SciPy {.callout}**
+>
+> *(A note from Juan.)*
+>
+> This chapter gets a special mention because it inspired the whole book.
+> Vighnesh Birodkar wrote this code snippet as an undergraduate while
+> participating in Google Summer of Code (GSoC) 2014.
+When I saw this bit of
+> code, it blew me away.
+For the purposes of this book, it touches on many
+> aspects of scientific Python.
+By the time you're done with this chapter, you
+> should be able to process arrays of *any* dimension, rather than thinking of
+> them only as 1D lists or 2D tables.
+More than that, you'll understand the
+> basics of image filtering and network processing.

 ```python
 import networkx as nx